KhaledPakizeh/Embedded-Real-Time-Applications/README.md

 # Embedded-Real-Time-Applications:
 This project served as a final project for Microprocessors applications II where student where paried and tasked with coming up with a final project for the class.
 The games use an Real time operating system (RTOS) created throughout the course.
-Lunchpad: TI MSP432 (ARM Cortex M4) Backpacks: TI CC3100 Wi-Fi® Network Processor
+Launchpad: TI MSP432 (ARM Cortex M4) Backpacks: TI CC3100 Wi-Fi® Network Processor

 ## Hardware used: